 Our staff, of experienced early childhood professionals, distinguishes itself by the enthusiasm, skill and commitment brought to their task.
-Our full time Director works closely with lead teachers to enhance staff development and implement the Center's policies and procedures.
+Our Director works closely with lead teachers to enhance staff development and implement the Center's policies and procedures.
 She also consults with the Parent Council and is available to parents for consultation regarding child development and parenting issues.
+The staff is certified in CPR annually and in Pediatric First Aid biannually.
+Continual involvement in early childhood education is requires of each staff member through workshops, lectures, conferences, and continuing education courses.